 La Taperia, #02-10/11, Shaw Centre, 1 Scotts Road, Singapore 228208

-No longer in Dempsey, this Spanish spot has relocated to a neighbourhood coffee shop near Beauty World MRT station.
-Known for its traditional, hearty Spanish fare, the resto’s paella, tapas and tomahawk steaks keep diners coming back for more.
-Don Quijote’s vibes may be more cosy and casual now, but you can still expect to dine on authentic grub such as fresh seafood, homely stews and succulent meats.
+You’ll find this Spanish spot in a cosy neighbourhood coffee shop near Beauty World MRT station.
+Known for its traditional, hearty Spanish fare, the resto’s paella, tapas and hearty mains keep diners coming back for more.
+Don Quijote’s vibes are cosy and casual; expect to dine on authentic grub such as fresh seafood, homely stews and succulent meats.

 Don Quijote, #01-97, 7th Mile Coffee Shop, 18 Toh Yi Drive, Singapore 590018

 Offering small plates with big flavours, the industrial chic Spanish joint features a communal bar and open kitchen in its Keong Saik space.
 The contemporary menu is influenced by Spanish and Catalan flavours, with a line-up divided into snacks, veggies, seafood, meats and desserts.
-Come for the sea urchin toast and chorizo Iberico croquetas; stay for the Spanish suckling pig belly and chocolate fondant.
-Better yet, opt for the tasting menu to sample a bit of everything.
+Come for the sea urchin paella and smoked burrata; stay for the Spanish suckling pig belly and chocolate fondant.
+Don’t forget to take your pick from the fine selection of wine.

 Esquina, 16 Jiak Chuan Road, Singapore 089267

 Helmed by the same family behind its namesake in Barcelona, Restaurant Gaig invites you to experience an unforgettable Catalan meal.
-The relaxed eatery serves a menu based on fresh produce, with hot and cold tapas, paella dishes and meaty mains to choose from.
-Nibble your way through an amazing selection with the tapas tasting menu, or zoom in on favourites like squid ink and seafood fideua or Gaig’s traditional cannelloni stuffed with beef and pork.
+The relaxed eatery serves a menu based on fresh produce, with small bites, meaty mains and fab desserts to choose from.
+Nibble your way through an amazing selection with the chef menu, or zoom in on favourites like fideua with carabinero prawns, charcoal grilled octopus or Gaig’s traditional cannelloni stuffed with beef and pork.
 To end on a sweet note, the creme brulee and orange ice cream souffle are brilliant choices.

 Restaurant Gaig, 16 Stanley Street, Singapore 068735

 Quaint and friendly with oodles of charm, the charming resto is inspired by home-style eateries in Spain.
 It boasts a menu of traditional family recipes from various regions.
-From brunch to dinner, you’ll be well taken care of with exquisite tapas plates, chef’s signatures like grilled octopus leg and seafood paellas.
+From brunch to dinner, you’ll be well taken care of with exquisite chef’s signatures and hot and cold tapas such as grilled octopus leg, cheese and charcuterie platters, cod fish croquettes and more.
 Plus, let’s not forget the all-time fave, Conchinillo Asado Iberico, a tender baby pig slow-roasted in white wine and garlic.
 Wash it all down with a glass of wine or sangria – according to these guys, it’d be criminal not to.

 My Little Spanish Place, multiple locations including Bukit Timah and Boat Quay.